 We found 5 urologists who accept Guardian Life PPO near Houston, TX.

-Clinical interests: Incontinence, Erectile Dysfunction, Kidney Stones, Stents, Kidney Problems, Ureteroscopy, ...
+Clinical interests: Incontinence, Erectile Dysfunction, Kidney Stones, Stent, Kidney Problems, Ureteroscopy, Vasectomy, ...
 (Read more)

-Clinical interests: Incontinence, Circumcision, Urodynamic Testing, Erectile Dysfunction, Kidney Stones, Laser ...
+Clinical interests: Incontinence, Circumcision, Erectile Dysfunction, Kidney Stones, Laser Treatment, Laser Surgery, ...
 (Read more)

 Clinical interests: Incontinence, Erectile Dysfunction, Kidney Stones, Laser Treatment, Transurethral Resection of the ...
 (Read more)

-Dr. Irving Fishman is a Houston, TX physician who specializes in urology (urinary tract disease).
-Areas of expertise for Dr. Fishman include bladder cancer, peyronie's disease (penile curvature), and erectile dysfunction (impotence).
-Patient reviews placed him at an average of 3.5 stars out of 5.
-Dr. Fishman is in-network for several insurance carriers, including Blue Cross/Blue Shield, Workers' Compensation, and United Healthcare Choice.
-He is a graduate of McGill University Faculty of Medicine.
-Dr. Fishman has received the following distinction: Texas Super Doctors.
+Dr. Irving Fishman is a medical specialist in urology (urinary tract disease).
+He has a 3.5 out of 5 star average patient rating.
+These areas are among Dr. Fishman's clinical interests: bladder cancer, peyronie's disease (penile curvature), and erectile dysfunction (impotence).
+Blue Cross/Blue Shield, Workers' Compensation, and United Healthcare Choice are among the insurance carriers that Dr. Fishman honors.
+He attended medical school at McGill University Faculty of Medicine.
+Dr. Fishman has received the distinction of Texas Super Doctors.
 He is affiliated with Houston Methodist.
-He welcomes new patients.
+His practice is open to new patients.

 Clinical interests: Prostate Problems, Incontinence, Circumcision, Erectile Dysfunction, Kidney Stones, Female Urologic ...
 (Read more)